wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-pages-studio/includes/setup.md

 Selecting individual table permissions row will open a new panel where table permissions can be managed, and have the web roles assigned to them.

-For more information about Table permissions, see [Configuring table permissions in Power Pages](/power-pages/security/table-permissions).
+For more information about Table permissions, see [Screenshot of Configuring table permissions in Power Pages.](/power-pages/security/table-permissions).

 ## Progressive web application